datacratic/goshard/README.md

 ShardedURL | optional URL that can be built from the shard id e.g. http://server.%d.org DefaultURL | fallback URL
-Field | name of the JSON field used for hashing (json only)
+Field | name of the JSON field used for hashing (json only) Header | name of the HTTP header used for hashing (http only)

 For example, this will install a route that will create 8 partitions based on the `id` field of the JSON message.